-Buying your child a new bike this Christmas?
-Finding the process a little tricksy?
-Be at ease – we've put together a complete guide to help you choose wisely…
+Buying your child a new bike?
+Finding it hard to pick the best one?
+Relax – we've put together a complete guide to help you choose wisely…

-The first thing to keep in mind is that their needs vary wildly depending on their age and ability.
-Balance bikes are where it's at for the preschool crowd, then by the time they progress to 16in wheels they'll (hopefully) be pedalling away without stabilisers.
+The first thing to keep in mind is that children's needs vary wildly depending on their age and ability.
+Balance bikes are where it's at for the preschool crowd, then by the time they progress to 16in wheels they'll (hopefully) be pedalling away without stabilisers before very long.

 Move up a notch to 20in wheels and gears start to make an appearance, then by the time they're nine and riding 24in wheels, they'll basically be riding smaller versions of adult bikes – disc brakes, suspension and all.